Magnitude 5.7 earthquake strikes Kyrgyzstan- EMSC | Science-Environment

 Magnitude 5.7 earthquake strikes Kyrgyzstan- EMSC

-A magnitude 5.7 earthquake struck the Almaty region of Kyrgyzstan, the European-Mediterranean Siesmological Centre (EMSC) said on Wednesday.
+A magnitude 5.7 earthquake struck northeastern Kyrgyzstan, near the border with Kazakhstan, the European-Mediterranean Siesmological Centre (EMSC) said on Wednesday.

 The quake was at a depth of 40 km (24.85 miles), EMSC said.